-3. Paste the URL saved in step 1 into the “Site URL” field and click the “Validate URL” button.
+3. Paste the URL saved in step 1 into the Site URL field and click the Validate URL button.

 4. Select an existing task list or enter a new name.
 You can also click on the Manage Fields button to select fields to be synchronized between the project plan and the SharePoint server task list.

-5. Click the Sync button and the project plan will be published to SharePoint.
+5. Click the Sync button, and the project plan will be published to SharePoint.

-SharePoint tasks can now be viewed and updated by the project team in SharePoint and the Project Manager can synchronize the updates to the Project Plan.
+SharePoint tasks can now be viewed and updated by the project team in SharePoint, and the project manager can synchronize the updates to the Project Plan.
 Figure 5.24 illustrates the MS Project File tab (backstage) where these steps are performed.

-Figure 5.24: MS Project Sync with SharePoint Task Lists (Source: Advisicon) [05-24-microsoftProjectSyncWithSharePointTaskLists.tif]
+Figure 5.24 MS Project Sync with SharePoint Task Lists [05-24-microsoftProjectSyncWithSharePointTaskLists.tif]

+Source: Advisicon

-In the next section, we will see how Project Server – in concert with SharePoint – can extend the capabilities of the Project desktop tool and provide a fully integrated enterprise level Project Management solution.
+In the next section, we see how Project Server—in concert with SharePoint—can extend the capabilities of the Project desktop tool and provide a fully integrated enterprise-level PM solution.

-Visual Reporting from Project to Excel for Charting, Graphing and Pivot Analysis
+Visual Reporting from Project to Excel for Charting, Graphing, and Pivot Analysis

-Visual Reports is a new feature in Project Standard and Professional 2010 (O’Cull 2006) that lets you report on your project’s data in Excel using PivotTables and PivotCharts, and in Visio using a new feature called PivotDiagrams.
+Visual Reports is a new feature in Project Standard and Professional 2010 (O’Cull, 2006) that lets you report on your project’s data in Excel using PivotTables and PivotCharts and in Visio using a new feature called PivotDiagrams.

-The out of the box Project desktop installation comes complete with a number of prebuilt Excel and Visio templates.
-You can also create your own templates which you can share with others in your organization.
+The out-of-the-box Project desktop installation comes complete with a number of prebuilt Excel and Visio templates.
+You can also create your own templates, which you can share with others in your organization.
 Figure 5.25 shows those Visual Reports that are included with Project.

-Figgure 5.25: Project Visual Reports (Source: Advisicon) [05-25-projectVisualReports.tif]
+Figgure 5.25 Project Visual Reports [05-25-projectVisualReports.tif]

+Source: Advisicon

-Using Visual Reports you can easily create reports that are based on data from your projects using familiar Excel and Visio formats that are already in common use by your team.
-You can also include templates from other locations like a public share.
-When you create or edit a template you can specify which project fields and custom fields to include in the template.
+Using Visual Reports, you can easily create reports based on data from your projects using familiar Excel and Visio formats that are already in common use by your team.
+You can also include templates from other locations, such as a public share.
+When you create or edit a template, you can specify which project fields and custom fields to include in the template.

-Visual Reports works by first creating a database on the PC that contains data for a specified project.
-A local cube is built and then Project connects the cube to a PivotChart in Excel or a PivotDiagram in Visio.
+Visual Reports works by first creating a database on the computer that contains data for a specified project.
+A local cube is built, then Project connects the cube to a PivotChart in Excel or a PivotDiagram in Visio.

-There are six different cubes to create reports from: resource, task, and assignment in both summary and usage (time phased) versions.
+There are six different cubes to create reports from: resource, task, and assignment in both summary and usage (time-phased) versions.
 These cubes are completely separate from the Project server cubes.

-Figure 5.26: Project/Excel Visual Report (Source: Advisicon) [05-26-projectExcelVisualReport.tif]

-Figure 5.26 presents an example of an Excel report that is essentially a simple pivot table representing Budget Cost for a specific project.
-Figure 5.27 provides an example of a Visio chart depicting the Critical Tasks for a specific project.
+Figure 5.26 presents an example of an Excel report that is essentially a simple pivot table representing budget cost for a specific project.
+Figure 5.27 provides an example of a Visio chart depicting the critical tasks for a specific project.

+Figure 5.26 Project/Excel Visual Report [05-26-projectExcelVisualReport.tif]

+Source: Advisicon

-Figure 5.27: Project/Visio Critical Tasks Visual Report (Source: Advisicon) [05-27-projectVisioCriticalTasksVisualReport.tif]
+Figure 5.27 Project/Visio Critical Tasks Visual Report [05-27-projectVisioCriticalTasksVisualReport.tif]

+Source: Advisicon

 Project 2010 Moving Closer to Agile Planning

-There is a common myth about Agile centers on Planning (Bjork 2011) which we would love to clarify.
-Agile is a development methodology that utilizes an incremental and iterative approach to software development.
+We would love to clarify a common myth about agile that centers on planning (Bjork, 2011).
+Agile is a methodology that utilizes an incremental and iterative approach to software development.
 Requirements and solutions evolve through collaboration between self-organizing and cross-functional teams.
-A software release results from multiple iterations (or “Sprints”).
+A software release results from multiple iterations (or sprints).

-Agile is not a method however that avoids planning; an agile team does just as much planning as a team that subscribes to a more traditional software development methodology (i.e. Waterfall).
-There are however some key differences between planning on an agile team and traditional planning:
+Agile, however, is not a method that avoids planning; an agile team does just as much planning as a team that subscribes to a more traditional software development methodology (i.e., waterfall).
+Nevertheless, there are some key differences between planning on an agile team and traditional planning: